ystia/yorc/rest/http_api.md

 It is possible to select instances for the workflow's nodes by adding selection data in the request body.
 For nodes that have no selected instances specified, the execution steps take place on all instances.

-The request bdoy can also contain input values assignments, that will be provided to the task handling this workflow execution.
+The request body can also contain input values assignments, that will be provided to the task handling this workflow execution.

 'Content-Type' header should be set to 'application/json'.